PRVRobotics/Sojourner-WRO-FutureEngineers-2026/Electrical Diagram/README.md

 # Why did we use these components and connections?
-We use color sensor A for detecting the red and green trafic signs, we used distance detector B (EXPLAIN IN DETAIL IM SERIOUS, Easy 30 pts)
+We use color sensor A for detecting the red and green trafic signs, we used ultrasonic distance sensor B for detecting walls robots right dirrection, we use the acceleration motor C to go move foward and backwards, we use directional motor D to turn the robot left and right
+(EXPLAIN IN DETAIL IM SERIOUS, Easy 30 pts)